 The thing is, Jesus and the Apostles and the people around them were Jews.
 The NT does speak of them as participating in regular normal Jewish worship.
 About which it supplies no details.
 And why would it, everybody knew.
 Kind of like a birthday party invitation isn't going to include music and lyrics to "Happy Birthday", you know that stuff already.
 Except when it comes to what they knew already, we don't.
 The point of this post is to lay them out so you do.

 And that's important because that is what they did, and if we don't know what they did we'll read the NT like people coming across a birthday invitation with no idea that singing "Happy Birthday" will be part of it.
-And that, in turn, is important because that is what the Christian communities in the NT and on from there did, worship within the forms they knew yet adapted them to what they also knew, the Gospel.
+And that, in turn, is important because that is what the Christian communities in the NT and on from there did -- they worshipped within the forms they knew yet adapted them to what they also knew, the Gospel.

 Where The Idea Of A Divine Service Comes From.

-OK, there's three times of prayer traditionally in Judaism, Ma'ariv which happens right after sundown, the start of the day in Judaism, Shacharit which is in the morning, and Minchah which is in the afternoon.
-Now, this is also where the community Christian prayer of other than our Sunday services, the Divine Office, comes from, but we'll get into that in the next post.
+OK, there's three times of prayer traditionally in Judaism, first Ma'ariv which happens right after sundown, the start of the day in Judaism, then Shacharit which is in the morning, and then Minchah which is in the afternoon.
+Now, this is also where the Divine Office, the community Christian prayer of other than our Sunday services, comes from, but we'll get into that in the next post.
 Right now our focus is on what happens for the Sabbath service, the ancestor of our Sunday service.